smurashov/pumphouse/SCRIPTS.README.md

 To use scripts install pumphouse package.
 The package contains scripts that implement main tasks of the Pumphouse utility.

+To perform installation with a third-party user interface the package should be prepared.
+It is a simple action and it require just copy files in the pumphouse/api/static directory.
+A file with the index.html name must be there.

 To install the pumphouse package use the command:

 ```sh